Salatiga: Enting Enting Gepuk

-Soto Esto

-Soto is a favorite choice for breakfast in Salatiga.
-One of the most popular soto in Salatiga is Soto Esto.
-Soto Esto is located at Jl.
-Langensuko No. 4, Salatiga.
-The difference between soto esto and other soto is that other soto places have clear soup, but soto esto uses coconut milk that makes it distinctly yellowish in color.
-A portion of soto esto contains rice, with Soto Esto’s signature soup, in combination with shredded chicken and bean sprouts, then sprinkled with chopped celery leaves.

 Keripik Paru

 Keripik Paru is a popular snack from Salatiga that is loved by Javanese people.
 Keripik Paru can be categorized as snack as well as a side dish.
 Keripik Paru is made from cow’s lung that has been thinly sliced then fried in a seasoned flour.
 People might be tricked by the appearance keripik paru before they taste its delicious savory flavor.

 Government Office

 Mayor's Office (Kantor Walikota) is located on Jl.
 Letjen Sukowati No. 74, Salatiga, Jawa Tengah, 50724.